LaunchSchoolKalisz/Launch_School_RB120/interview_prep/explaining_code.md

 ```
 here we are encapsulating the score attained by the student and instead we are just showing the desired output

-## Fake Operators
-Many operators in Ruby are actually methods inherited from another class.
-Due to this we can override these methods and have our own implementation within the inheriting sub classes.
-As a general rule of thumb the methods in this case the fake operators should behave in a way simillar to the original methods in order to avoid unexpected/undesired results.

 ## Method access Control
 In Ruby the method access control is implemented by the use of public, private and the protected access modifiers.